IT'S ACADEMIC

 reward for a job well done, an idea that

-not too long ago was
+not too long ago was unthinkable for public

-unthinkable for public educa- tion, has finally
+educa- tion, has finally arrived.
+The trend

-is in line with the principle of reinforcement,
+is inevitable.
+The idea is in line with the

-which has been successfully appli- ed to
+successfully appli- ed to children, businesses,

-children, businesses, and industires.
+and industires.

 THE PATHOLOGIZING OF BEHAVIORS